 Q: If students become ill and return home to recover, will they receive room-and-board refunds for the days they are not on campus?

-If a student goes home to recover and is able to come back relatively quickly (2-3 weeks), we do not anticipate providing a refund for the room charge.
-We likely will provide a partial refund of board (meal cost) for that period of time.
+If a student goes home to recover and is able to come back relatively quickly (2-3 weeks), we will not provide a refund for the room or board charges.

 If a student becomes very ill and a medical withdrawal is necessary, all procedures associated with medical withdrawal will be effective.